Living with Chronic or Advanced Cancer

 Offered by the University of Calgary.

-This class is led by an Exercise Specialist.
+Class led by an Exercise Specialist.
 Find out how exercise helps your body during cancer treatment, learn how to start or improve an activity program and what types of physical activities will help you most.
 No physical activity is performed.

 Format: Same session on each date.